MachineITSvcs/Cloudflare-DDNS-Update/README.md

 	- `/path/to/cf-update.sh config.sh update-my-dns-server.sh secondary-server-address`

 Of course, I'd recommend using a cronjob to run this script automatically at set intervals; Once every minute should be fine.

 Please set the hostnameaddr variable in your config file to a record that is NOT proxied.
 That is the address checked against your current server address.
-This is important!
+This is IMPORTANT!

 ## Contact